Protect yourself and others

-- You can also assess your need for treatment by filling in the symptom assessment form in the Omaolo service at External link .
-The service is available in Finnish and Swedish.
+You can assess your need for treatment by filling in the symptom assessment form in the Omaolo service at External link .
+The service is available in English and also in Finnish and Swedish.

 A pandemic clinic currently operates in Tampere by appointment.
 It is only focused on treating patients with respiratory symptoms.
 Other urgent matters are handled at health centres as usual.
 Children are treated at the children’s emergency services at Tampere University Hospital or the pandemic clinic depending on the assessment of the need for treatment.